Icknield School Special Educational Needs Information Regulations

 What steps should I take if I have a concern about the school’s Special Educational Needs provision?

 If you have a concern about your child, contact the class teacher in the first instance.
-If it is not resolved then contact the Head Teacher, Sharon Salmon.
+If it is not resolved then contact the Head Teacher, Sean Cannon.
 If you continue to have concerns that are not addressed contact the Chair of Governors, Geoff Philpot at Geoff.email@example.com

 What specialist services are available at or accessed by the school?